Tony Mauro, Supreme Court correspondent for Legal Times.

-Newly released FBI documents reveal how the Nixon and Reagan administrations used the FBI to intimidate witnesses set to testify against the late chief justice William Rehnquist at his confirmation hearings.
+Newly released FBI documents reveal how the Nixon and Reagan administrations used the FBI to intimidate witnesses set to testify against the late Chief Justice William Rehnquist at his confirmation hearings.
 The documents also reveal Rehnquist’s dependency on pain medication once led him to try to escape a hospital stay in his pajamas after convincing himself of a CIA plot against his life.
-We speak with the reporter who broke the story.
+We speak with the reporter who broke the story. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Tony Mauro is with us now from Washington D.C.
+Tony Mauro is with us now from Washington, D.C.
 He is the Supreme Court correspondent for Legal Times.
 Tony was the reporter who filed the Freedom of Information Act requests on Rehnquist.
 Juan?

 JUAN GONZALEZ: Well, Tony, tell us some of the key findings that you’ve been able to discern already from reviewing some of these pages.